didx-xyz/aries-cloudapi-python/README.md

 ## How to run it
 Running it is pretty straight forward - it's all containers.
 Simply run `./manage up` from the root of the project.
 This should spin up and provision all you need.
 You can visit [localhost:8000/api/doc](localhost:8000/api/doc) for the swagger docs and start palying about.

+If you are familiar with Make you can also have a look in the Makefile to find some handy methods for running the project.

 ### Requirements (though)
 There are some requirements for running the project, namely Docker and docker-compose as well as being able to run a POSIX shell (e.g. sh or bash).